Twist-Match Bullet

 Twist-Match Difference

-The modified Twist Match bullet showed a higher impact on the target compared to the non-modified bullet, indicating a flatter trajectory.
+The modified Twist Match bullet showed a higher impact on the target compared to the non-modified long range bullet, indicating a flatter trajectory.
 A flatter flight path clearly means it retained a higher velocity and energy.

 Est. non-modified bullet impact